-Definitely not.
-We do a 'soft' Access Seeker check that does not change your credit score.
+No it won’t.
+We do what’s called a 'soft' Access Seeker check that does not affect your credit score.

-It will only take a minute - you enter your details (you only have to do this the first time) and we will reach out to Experian to verify it's you and pull your score and report into an easy to read dashboard.
+It takes around a minute in total.
+You simply enter your details (you only have to do this the first time when you register) and we will reach out to Experian to verify it's you and pull your score and report into an easy to read dashboard.

 We need to make sure it's you.
-Credit scores and reports are personal so we will only ever show you your report once we verify your identify.
+Credit scores and reports are personal so we will only ever show you your report once we have verified your identity.